 Here are all of my handouts, categorized by whether or not they’re for competition math.
-If you’re looking to prepare for math contests, you should also look at PRIME.
-You can also view handouts categorized by subject on the main handouts page.
+You can view their LaTeX source files here.

 Engineering is finding the answer to a problem without solving it.
 People aren’t trying to engineer enough, so I wrote this to change that.